yemifalokun/predicting-weight-loss/README.md

 #### Executive summary

-Machine learning (ML) is a branch of artificial intelligence (AI) that enables computers to “self-learn” from training data and improve over time, without being explicitly programmed.
+Machine learning (ML) is a branch of Artificial Antelligence (AI) that enables computers to “self-learn” from training data and improve over time, without being explicitly programmed.
 This can be used to predict weight loss, as people who lose weight tend to have certain patterns in their behavior.
 For example, they may eat less, exercise more, or change their diet.
 By analyzing data from people who have lost weight, machine learning algorithms can identify these patterns and use them to predict whether or not someone will be successful in their weight loss efforts.

 This technology has the potential to revolutionize the way we think about weight loss.
 Instead of relying on traditional methods like dieting and exercise, we may be able to use machine learning to create personalized weight loss plans that are more likely to be successful.